Julia Chinn

 Julia Chinn (c.
-1790 – July 1833) was an American plantation manager and enslaved woman of "mixed-race" (an "octoroon" of seven-eighths European and one-eighth African ancestry), who was the common-law wife of the ninth vice president of the United States, Richard Mentor Johnson.
+1790 – July 1833) was an American plantation manager and enslaved woman of "mixed race" (an "octoroon" of seven-eighths European and one-eighth African ancestry), who was the common-law wife of the ninth vice president of the United States, Richard Mentor Johnson.

 Early life

-Chinn was born in Scott County, Kentucky to a woman enslaved by the Johnson family.
-Her exact date of birth is unknown, according to historian Amrita Myers, yet Johnson family lore places it in the year 1790.
+Chinn was born in Scott County, Kentucky, to a woman enslaved by the Johnson family.
+Her exact date of birth is unknown, according to historian Amrita Myers, though Johnson family lore places it in the year 1790.
 However, Myers also records that "ex-slaves of the Johnsons say that Julia was only fifteen or sixteen when her first daughter was born".
 This would make her birth year 1796 or 1797.
 It is recognized that she was raised and educated at the home of her enslaver, Richard Mentor Johnson, by his mother, Jemima Suggett Johnson.
-According to historian Christina Snyder, local oral tradition maintained that her mother's name was Henrietta, who was held in slavery by the Johnson family.
+According to historian Christina Snyder, local oral tradition maintained that Chinn's mother's name was Henrietta, who was held in slavery by the Johnson family.